-Please note, from the last program's update (v.18.104.22.1683), you are able to associate categories which are importing with the appropriate stores.
+Please note, from the last program's update (v.18.104.22.1683), you are able to associate categories which are importing with the proper stores.
 Just check the checkboxes from a list below:

 Attention!
-The import process will start when you press "Import" button!
-If all settings are made correct then continue the procedure, otherwise, press "Back" button and check settings once more!
+Import process starts when you press [Import] button!
+If all settings are correct, then continue the procedure, otherwise, press [Back] button and check settings once more!

-In the last window of PrestaShop Import Categories Wizard will be shown if any errors occurred during the import process.
+In the last window of PrestaShop Import Categories Wizard it is shown if any errors occurred during the import process.